-The company leases certain property and equipment under various operating and capital lease arrangements that expire over the next 20 years.
+The company leases certain property and equipment under various operating and capital lease arrangements that expire over the next 23 years.
 The property and equipment includes distribution facilities and thrift store locations and equipment including production, sales and distribution and office equipment.
 Initial lease terms range from two to twenty-five years.
 Many of the operating leases provide the company with the option, after the initial lease term, either to purchase the property at the then fair value or renew its lease at fair value rents for periods from one month to ten years.
 Rent escalations vary in these leases, from no escalation over the initial lease term, to escalations linked to changes in economic variables such as the Consumer Price Index.
+Rental expense is recognized on a straight-line basis unless another basis is more representative of the time pattern for the leased equipment, in which case that basis is used.
 The capital leases are primarily used for distribution vehicle financing and provide the company with the option to purchase the vehicles at a fixed residual or fair value at the end of the lease term.
-Future minimum lease payments under scheduled leases that have initial or remaining noncancelable terms in excess of one year are as follows:
+Future minimum lease payments under scheduled leases that have initial or remaining non-cancelable terms in excess of one year are as follows: